google/skia-buildbot/machine/README.md

 - `types` contains the Go types used across the rest of the modules.
 - The `source` module contains `source.Source`, a way to get update events from machines.
-- The `store` module contains `store.Store`, a way to persist and retrieve each machines state.
+- The `store` module contains `store.Store`, a way to persist and retrieve each machine's state.
 - The `processor` module contains `processor.Processor`, a way to update a machine state from an incoming event.